Obtain chlorine and study its chemical properties!

-If you look at a modern periodic table, you will notice there are six halogens: fluorine, chlorine, bromine, iodine, astatine and tennessine.
-As astatine is extremely rare and tenessine is very radioactive with an extremely short life span, the best studied halogens are fluorine, chlorine, bromine and iodine.
+If you look at a modern periodic table, you will notice there are six halogens: fluorine, chlorine, bromine, iodine, astatine, and tennessine.
+As astatine is extremely rare, and tennessine is very radioactive with an extremely short life span, the best-studied halogens are fluorine, chlorine, bromine, and iodine.

 Halogens have an interesting chemical property: a more reactive halogen pushes a less reactive one out of its salts.
-This is exactly what happens in this experiment: chlorine is more reactive than iodine, so it pushes the iodide ion out of potassium iodide to form elemental iodine, which gives the spot on the filter paper its characteristic brown color:
+This is exactly what happens in our experiment: chlorine is more reactive than iodine, so it pushes the iodide ions out of potassium iodide to form molecular iodine.
+This gives the spot on the filter paper its characteristic brown color:

 Cl2 + 2KI → I2 + 2KCl

-Why do iodine and thymol blue lose their color after some time?
+Why do iodine and thymol blue lose their color over time?

 Chlorine is a very reactive element.
-It can react with iodine to produce a colorless iodic acid:
+It can react with iodine to produce a colorless compound HIO3.